seancdavis/seancdavis-com/www/src/blog/posts/2018-06-21-run-local-web-server-ruby.md

 ---
-title: "Run a Local Web Server with Ruby"
+title: Run a Local Web Server with Ruby
-description: "No need to mess with Apache or Nginx to run a web server on your local machine.
-Just use this ruby command."
+description: No need to mess with Apache or Nginx to run a web server on your local machine.
+Just use this ruby command.
 tags:
   - ruby
+image: /blog/default/default-green-03.png
 ---

 Running a web server on your local machine doesn't have to be complicated.
 If you already have ruby installed on your machine, you can use a simple command to run a web server from any directory on any port.